Our approach to conservation is ecosystem-based.

 Growing oysters is a delicate process.
 A hatchery grows the larva.
-In about three weeks the larvae go through what is known as settlement, the process by which a larva fuses itself to a tiny fragment of oyster shell.
+In about three weeks, the larvae go through what is known as settlement, the process by which a larva fuses itself to a tiny fragment of oyster shell.
 At this point, the tiny oyster is only 1.5 to 2mm and is called a seed.

-The upweller’s job is to help the oysters grow as fast as possible to a size that can be safely handled with limited risk of mortality.
-It works by pumping fresh, nutrient rich water up through a mesh screen on which the tiny oysters rest.
+The upweller’s job is to help the oysters grow as fast as possible to a size that can be safely handled with a limited risk of mortality.
+It works by pumping fresh, nutrient-rich water up through a mesh screen on which the tiny oysters rest.
 The animals filter the nutrients from the upwelling water.
 In about three weeks they grow rapidly from just a couple millimeters to a half-inch or more.

-100% of the proceeds from the sale of our oysters are returned to the QBC to fund our many programs to clean the Bay.
+100% of the proceeds from the sale of our oysters are returned to the QBC to fund our many programs to clean the bay.